andreipope/codestart/docs/python/simple-games/number-guessing/index.md

 ## Learning Outcomes

-Participants will achieve the following by completing this game:
+You will achieve the following by completing this game:

 1. **Understand basic Python syntax:** Learn how Python scripts are structured, including the use of functions, loops, and conditional statements.
 2. **Grasp core programming concepts:** Develop a foundational understanding of variables, user input, loop control, and feedback mechanisms.